Rearth/Oritech/src/main/resources/assets/oritech/lavender/entries/oritech_guide/interaction/pump.md

 <block;oritech:pump_block>

 The pump is used to pump liquids from below.
 When placed, it will extend a trunk down until a liquid or obstruction is found.
-Once a liquid has been found, it will scan the liquid body and stores which positions to
+Once a liquid has been found, it will scan the liquid body and store all positions to

 ;;;;;